 de Winter Becomes a Dementia Friend

-14th-20th May is Dementia Awareness Week, and after working closely with our client, Deafness Support Network (DSN), a leading Cheshire-based hearing charity for over 20 years, we’ve learnt that there’s a strong link between deafness and dementia.
+This week is Dementia Awareness Week, and after working closely with our friends at Deafness Support Network (DSN), a leading Cheshire-based hearing charity for over 20 years, we’ve learnt that there’s a strong link between deafness and dementia.
 We want to properly understand the condition, as well as learning about the different ways we can get involved; offering our help, and support whilst spreading awareness too.

 So, our MD, Kate, and team members, Caitlin and Sam, attended a Dementia Friends training session organised by DSN.
 Dementia Friends is a campaign established by the Alzheimer’s Society to help raise awareness of many common misconceptions surrounding dementia and how everyone can help minimise isolation of dementia sufferers.

 Those with dementia often deem themselves to be a burden, and figures showed that they felt as though they had lost friends, becoming lonely as a result.
 Therefore, one of the main goals of our afternoon was to change the way some of us may have perceived the condition and the negative stigma surrounding it.